xipki/xipki/README.md

 in the OSGi console via the command `feature:uninstall <feature name>`.
 The possible feature can be auto-completed by typing the `TAB` key.

-A list of all available features can be retrieved via the command `feature:list  | grep xipki` in OSGi console.
+A list of all available XiPKI features can be retrieved via the command `feature:list  | grep xipki` in OSGi console.

 Karaf Commands